-A few weeks ago, we announced the launch of our newest program, the Coding with Empathy Challenge.
-Developed in partnership with Code.org and funded by the Stevens Initiative, this program will bring together middle school students from the United States and Egypt to collaborate in a series of empathy-building computer science and virtual exchange experiences.
+We’re so excited to announce the launch of our newest program, the Coding with Empathy Challenge.
+Developed in partnership with Code.org and with funding from the Stevens Initiative, this program will bring together middle school students from the United States and Egypt to collaborate in a series of empathy-building computer science and virtual exchange experiences.

 The Coding with Empathy Challenge is designed to infuse empathy and social-emotional skills into a STEM curriculum.
 Through live and asynchronous exchanges guided by educators, students in Egypt and throughout the United States will explore how empathy and other social-emotional skills can help solve challenges in modern computer science.
 Our activities highlight the importance of including different perspectives in the problem-solving process, empowering students to address challenges such as ethical concerns (e.g., machine learning) and diversity gaps in STEM.
 Further, this program allows students to learn about the world outside of their communities and share their experiences with children across the globe.

 Cynthia Carpenter, a STEM educator from Arizona, shared her excitement about her students getting the opportunity to participate in the Coding with Empathy Challenge: “As educators at a female-focused STEAM and leadership academy, one of our goals is to encourage learners to explore and engage to be responsible members of a community.
 We would like our 5th-8th grade learners to take the elements they learn about SEL and computer science with Empatico and Code.org to mentor the younger learners of our school.
 Computer science and SEL are key components to the future of our community of learners in society.
 The Empatico challenge will . . . expand their capacity for understanding others and their cultures.”